ProFormA/proformaxml/Whitepaper.md

 - **encoding**

     The encoding of the text file, as an optional attribute.
 If the encoding is unknown, it should be left unspecified.
-In case of student's submission files, an unspecified encoding means that figuring out the text encoding is left up to the middleware or grader.
+In case of text files submitted by a student, an unspecified encoding means that figuring out the text encoding is left up to the middleware or grader.

 - **natural-lang**